Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-GitHub.md

 - **Time Offset**: This should be set to 0, but if you find that changes are not being synced, try increasing the value to tell the plugin to offset timestamps
 - **Auto-Map Users**: Set to Yes to map users one-to-one by checking first & last names.
 Set to no if you would like to map users manually.
 Please note that duplicate names in the external system will be ignored.
 - **On-Premise URL**: For on-premise GitHub Enterprise installations only, please enter the name of your server (e.g. <http://myserver>), if left blank, the data synchronization will assume you are using the cloud URL for GitHub (<https://www.github.com>)
+- **Artifact Selection**: Enter the names of artifacts you wish to sync to and from GitHub.
+The options are issues, pullrequests, and milestones (Typed as shown here).
+By default, issues and milestones are synced.
+Milestones cannot be synced alone - they must be paired with issues and/or pull requests.

 Click the "Save" button.

 NOTE: Leave any field called "(Not Used)" blank.

 ## Configuring Project Mappings